 A written notice of proposed changes in the by-laws must be presented in writing at a regular meeting.
 This notice must contain the language of the proposed amendment(s) and must be sent to any absent board member at least 10 days prior to this meeting.
 This may done by email.

-Amendments may be approved by an affirmative vote of two-thirds of the board at a regular meeting and are deemed adopted by a similar vote at the following regular meeting. and are deemed adopted by a similar vote at the following regular meeting,
+Amendments may be approved by an affirmative vote of two-thirds of the board at a regular meeting, and are deemed adopted by a similar vote at the following regular meeting, except that any vote to increase or decrease the total number of trustees in accordance with the Special District Laws shall only require the vote of a majority of the whole board.

-Amended by the board 3/5/18
+Amended by the board 3/5/18; and. __/25